Not only do these upcycled plastic bottle planters look cool with their Marimekko patterns, but they are self-draining planters.

 How To Make The Upcycled Plastic Bottle Planters

-1..
-The first thing to do is to cut the plastic soda bottles into 3 roughly equal parts.
+Step 1: The first thing to do is to cut the plastic soda bottles into three roughly equal parts.
 This is easily done with either a pair of scissors or a knife.

-2. Next, is the clever bit of these planters and which makes them draining planters.
+Step 2: Next, is the clever bit of these planters and which makes them draining planters.
 First, discard the middle bit of the cut plastic bottle.
-(If you used a green bottle you can use the middle bit to make plastic faux succulents).
+(If you used a green bottle, you could use the middle bit to make plastic faux succulents).

 Then, remove the lid from the top of the bottle and then place it upside down inside the bottom part of the bottle.

-This feature will allow any excess water to drain away whilst providing a reservoir of water for when the plants will need it.
+This feature will allow any excess water to drain away whilst providing a reservoir for when the plants need it.

 The bottle planters were covered in two layers of paper mache.